Miloje Vasić: Other activities

 Apart from archaeology, Vasić's wide-ranged interests included numismatics, art history and art criticism, history of religion, ethnology, epigraphy and translation.

 In his early academic works, he wrote on arts and was especially keen into popularizing it.
 His essay How the paintings should be watched, written in Berlin but published in Belgrade in 1898, gave practical guidelines to the spectators how they should see the paintings, pointing out to them that the times changed so the audience should not expect from modern painters to paint like the old masters did.
 Pinnacle of his efforts in this direction was the realization of his idea of the First Yugoslav Exhibition in Belgrade, 1904, where artists from the four Slavic nations (Serbs, Croats, Slovenes and Bulgarians) presented their works.
 The exhibition was a success, so he later founded Yugoslav Art Gallery within the National Museum.

 During World War I and shortly after it, basically unable to excavate, Vasić studied architectural monuments and sculptures from the Middle Ages, producing several smaller published works and two major studies, Architecture and sculpture in Dalmatia from the beginning of the IX to the beginning of the XV century (1922) and Žiča and Lazarica (1928), which are still being used as textbooks in the national art history.

 He translated Salomon Reinach’s Apollo: histoire générale des arts plastiques professée en 1902–1903 à l'École du Louvre, standard textbook on the history of arts, from French into Serbian language.

 Personal life

 He had three children, two daughters (Radojka and Milica) and a son Radmilo.
 He had two grandchildren and three great-grandchildren.

-Vasić was a person of broad culture, vast knowledge and versatile interests.
-He was energetic, persistent, unyielding, persevering and full of new ideas.
 Throughout his entire life he expressed strong national Serbian sentiment and Pan-Slavic ideas.